malcprentice/malcprentice.github.io/Orientation-Quickwrite.md

     * Wait!
 THINK and PLAN for 1 minute first
 * Go!
     * Start your 10 minute timer and go!
     * No stopping!
 No dictionaries!
-Don’t worry about grammar or spelling!
+Don't worry about grammar or spelling!
     * Paragraph (段落) - not a list of sentences.
 * After 10 minutes, STOP and count words
     * Record your word count at bottom e.g. "(88 words)"